-If you're reading this, I'm assuming you have a few quiet hours to kill before the hellish holiday schedule kicks in.
+If you're reading this, I assume you have a few quiet hours to kill before the hellish holiday schedule kicks in.
 Or maybe your spouse had something better to do and left you at home with the kids on a cold, crappy day.
 But cheer up!
-Thanksgiving is close, and there are many a lark to be had.
-You probably also need something to dress up the holiday table and keep the young'uns happy while you slave away in the kitchen all day.
+Thanksgiving is close, and there is many a lark to be had.
 If the heat in my house fails, as is Murphy's Law on Thanksgiving, recreating these projects will give my kids something to do while I scramble for a Denver HVAC contractor on the busiest day of the year for fix-it men.
 In the spirit of giving thanks, the Schmidts test-drove three crafts for your learning enrichment.
 You're welcome.

 A little background: I have two daughters, ages 4 and 7.
-We each chose our favorite Thanksgiving craft from Pinterest, based on the following criteria: 1) The craft had to be easy enough for Dad to do without smashing something with caveman frustration or teaching the kids new words, and 2) we had to have all necessary supplies on hand (as your mental health advisor, I strongly recommend limiting your total lifetime trips to Michael's).
+We each chose our favorite Thanksgiving crafts from Pinterest, based on the following criteria: 1) The craft had to be easy enough for Dad to do without smashing something in caveman frustration or teaching the kids new words, and 2) we had to have all necessary supplies on hand (as your mental health advisor, I strongly recommend limiting your total lifetime trips to Michaels).

 Presenting the Schmidt People (a.k.a.
 Village Idiots).
 My wife created the dapper gentleman.
 I made the one in the middle, under my daughter's direction.
 Don't worry; you're not a perv if your mind just suggested "French maid."
 It does look like a French maid.
 Or at least a toilet paper tube in a French maid costume.